Ignia/Style-Guide/C-Based Languages/JavaScript/ECMAScript 6.md

 > *Note:* This style guide inherits rules from the [JavaScript Style Guide](./README.md), [C-Based Languages Style Guide](../README.md), and the [Global Style Guide](../../README.md)

+> *Note:* The ECMAScript 6 standard is not yet finalized, and some implementation details are expected to change before publication; the guidance below will be reevaluated at that point to ensure consistency with the final direction.

 ## Contents
 - [Language Features](#language-features)
   - [Variables](#variables)